EU

 How much and how long?

-Applications for unemployment benefits are submitted to the service offices of the Directorate of Labour all over Iceland.
+• Applications for unemployment benefits can be submitted to the service offices of the Directorate of Labour all over Iceland or online here.
 Unemployment benefits are paid on a monthly basis.

 Jargon busters